If it had not been the Lord who was on our side—let Israel now say—

 Is Your Church Healthy?

-Perhaps you feel uncomfortable in your church.
-Something is not right.
-It may seem that the atmosphere has become stifling and that life is being squeezed out of you.
-You may not be able to discuss your feelings, especially if they relate to concerns about figures of authority in the church because you sense that to do so would invite the charge of criticism.
+Do you feel uncomfortable in your church?
+A sense that something is not right?
+Perhaps the atmosphere has become stifling and you feel that life is being squeezed out of you.
+You may not be able to discuss your misgivings, especially if they relate to concerns about figures of authority in the church because you sense that to do so would invite the charge of criticism.
 You may be aware that there is a powerful 'no-talk' rule, which silences all dissent and that any discussion of concerns with anyone would be considered gossip or an attempt to undermine the leadership.

 If this reflects your experience, it is possible you are in an abusive church.
 This site identifies common characteristics of such groups and may help you see more clearly whether or not your church is healthy.